 ABE students with a minimum of 9 accumulated credit hours in a given semester who earn a semester GPA of 4.00 will be recommended for Special Honors.
 Students enrolled in a minimum of 9 credit hours in a given semester who earn a semester GPA between 3.75 and 3.99 will be recommended for the President's List.
-Students enrolled in a minimum of 9 credit hours in a given semester who earn a semester GPA between 3.25 and 3.74 will be recommended for the Dean's List.
+Students enrolled in a minimum of 9 credit hours in a given semester who earn a semester GPA between 3.75 and 3.91 will be recommended for the semester GPA between 3.25 and 3.74 will be recommended for the Dean's List.